by Doug Nesbitt

 The Tories made all this possible by rewriting election campaign spending laws, campaigning through public money under the guise of ministerial advertising, and getting exceptionally fat donations from the business class and the wealthy.
 More than two-thirds of the money raised by the central Tory campaign came from corporations.
 A fair number of them were six-figure donations.

 The Tories also raised the limit on individual donations from $14,000 to $25,000.
-Working-class people can’t possibly donate $14,000 today, let alone $25,000 back then – but this is chump change for the wealthy.
-The Tories also effectively exempted party leader expenses from any limits.
+This was chump change for the wealthy, not working people.
+The Tories also effectively exempted party leader spending limits.
 The Tories spent $1.6 million on their election leadership tour.
 The Liberals spent $392,000, the NDP only $65,000.

-According to Robert MacDermid’s groundbreaking study of the 1999 election’s spending, the overall campaign spending limits were raised by 114 percent.
+According to Robert MacDermid’s groundbreaking study of the 1999 election’s spending, the Harris Tories raised overall campaign spending limits in Ontario by 114 percent.

-To maximize their money advantage, the Tories deliberately shortened the campaign period from 40 to 28 days in order to allow maximum unrestricted campaigning before the restrictions of the official election campaign.
+To maximize their money advantage, the Tories deliberately also shortened the campaign period from 40 to 28 days in order to allow maximum unrestricted campaigning before the restrictions of the official election campaign.
 The Tories spent as much money on advertising during the month before the election as they did in the official 28-day election campaign.